This article was last updated by on

 Muscari is a mid-spring blooming plant with clustered grape-like purple flowers on the top of the stem.

-Also known commonly as Calico Bush, Mountain Laurels produce beautiful hexagonal bell-shaped flowers having a towering height of 1.5 to 9 meters.
+Also known commonly as Calico Bush, Mountain Laurels produce beautiful hexagonal bell-shaped flowers having a towering height of 1.5-9 feet.

 Usually, these plants produce white flowers with subtle hints of pink.
 But other varieties also boast maroon, red, or dark pink blooms.